 University College offers this additional resource:

 - Strong Interest Inventory - The Strong Interest Inventory (SII) is used by more than 70% of U.S. colleges and universities and is the world's most widely respected and frequently used tools for education and career planning.
 It is easy to complete and is backed by unparalleled reliability and validity.
 The SII personalized report is designed specifically for college students and suggest majors, careers, student groups and classes that are a good match for your areas of interests, preferences and personal style.
-Contact the Assessment Center, email@example.com, to find out how to take the SII.
+Contact The Center for Major & Career Exploration, firstname.lastname@example.org, to find out how to take the SII.
 An appointment with a Major/Career Coach is required to receive your SII report.